gate-computer/gate/Security.md

 ### 1. WebAssembly sandbox

-[WebAssembly](http://webassembly.org) constrains programs to a logical sandbox, and it's designed for easy validation.
-Particularly helpful details about wasm programs are that they never store buffers in the call stack, and function pointer target addresses are whitelisted by signature.
+[WebAssembly](http://webassembly.org) constrains programs to a logical sandbox, and is designed for easy validation.
+Particularly helpful details about wasm programs are that they never store buffers on the call stack, and function pointer target addresses are whitelisted by signature.
 [Wag](https://github.com/tsavola/wag) and Gate employ some additional safety
 measures: